 It is well understood that even small differences in population can have a disproportionate impact on representation in the U.S. House of Representatives after a decennial census because of the peculiarities of rounding rules that require integer allocations.
 While the COVID-19 pandemic can be held responsible for accelerating the trend toward the increased use of mail-in balloting, and it affected the ability of the census to collect in-person information, here we call attention to an unanticipated effect of the pandemic on the electoral process that, as far as we are aware, has never previously been identified.
 By rerunning the apportionment numbers for all states under the assumption that deaths from COVID prior to the start of the Census had not occurred, we show that New York’s congressional delegation would not have lost a seat.
 New York was the only state whose House seat allocation was affected by disproportionate COVID-19 deaths.

 After the 2020 Census apportionment data was released, politically attentive citizens learned that had only 89 more New Yorkers filled out a census form, the state would not have lost a seat in the U.S. House of Representatives.
-As Denise Lu pointed out, 89 people is about the number of people in a NYC subway car at (pre-pandemic) rush hour.
+As New York Time’s columnist Denise Lu pointed out, 89 people is about the number of people in a NYC subway car at (pre-pandemic) rush hour.
 However, as Lu also points out -- with lots of historical details -- the way apportionment is calculated virtually guarantees there will be some states that come very close to nearly earning an additional seat, or losing one.
 As political scientists John Ferejohn and Mo Fiorina remarked many decades ago, closeness counts only in horseshoes and dancing (Ferejohn and Fiorina 1975).

 The revelation that New York was shorted a seat by just 89 people came on the heels of claims about how COVID restrictions seemed to exacerbate the migration out of New York into sunbelt areas that had been happening throughout the decade.
 The census’s own estimates suggested that New York lost over a million residents to other states over the course of the decade.
 This out-migration led to expectations that New York would lose two seats after the 2020 apportionment.
 But, when the Census Bureau held a press conference to report the new apportionment total, what was actually announced was that New York’s population increased by 800,000 (4.5%).
 Of course, what counts for census-based apportionment is not population gain or loss, but relative population gain or loss vis-à-vis other states.

 While there are a host of factors that plausibly affected New York’s congressional allotment in the 2020 census -- including interstate migration, inadequate census outreach, low rates of census compliance (especially by minorities), as well as the particular rule adopted for reapportionment of the U.S. House of Representatives in 1941 (Balinkski and Young, 1982; 2001; Owens 1921), we show that there is an indubitable villain that both Democrats and Republicans in New York can agree to blame; namely COVID-19.
-This villain alone was enough to cost New York its 27th seat and 3.5% of its political clout.
+This villain alone was enough to cost New York its 27th seat which is 3.5% of its political clout.
 But it is only New York (on the losing side) and Minnesota (on the winning side) whose House delegation size was directly affected by the pandemic.